dkleber89/smartHome.component-library/README.md

 ## What it is?

-Component Library based on Material-UI adopted for the needs in a SmartHome Solution with a light and a dark Theme.
+Component Library based on Material-UI, adopted for the needs in a SmartHome Solution, with a light and a dark Theme.

 Key Features:

 - Simplified usage
 - Two different default Themes they meet actual accessibility Standards
-- Many special Components with focus on Smarthome
+- Many special Components with focus on SmartHome

 ## Based On